araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 Then, I trained SAC on the "rough" locomotion environments, which are harder environments where the robot has to learn to navigate steps and uneven, accidented terrain (with additional randomization).
 And ... it worked partially.
-For some reason that I'm still investigating, the SAC-trained agent exhibits inconsistent behavior (any help is welcomed!).
-For example, on the same steps, it manages to climb down the pyramid without falling, but in another instance, it does nothing.
-Additionally, no matter how long it trains, it doesn't seem to be able to learn to solve the "inverted pyramid".

 ## Solving Harder Environments

 ### Identifying the problem: Why it doesn't work?

-Looking at the trained agent, it seems that the harder problem is the inverted pyramid.
+On the "Rough" environment, the SAC-trained agent exhibits inconsistent behavior.
+For example, on the same pyramid steps, it manages to climb down without falling, but in another instance, it does nothing.
+Additionally, no matter how long it trains, it doesn't seem to be able to learn to solve the "inverted pyramid", probably one of the hardest task.

 TODO: image inverted